MDG-DYell/MDG-DYell/README.md

 ### Hi there 👋

-I am a Senior Software Engineer at @mdgroup-tech
+My name is David or Dave (he/him) and I am a Senior Software Engineer at @mdgroup-tech

-I work with PHP, Typescript and React.
+I work with PHP and Typescript.
+Along with an array of frameworks!
+Symfony, Laravel and Nest.js

+ - 🐈 My cat is called Zeus
+ - 🚶‍♂️I like to hike
+ - 🍺 IPA drinker
+ - 🎮 Avid gamer

 <!--
 **MDG-DYell/MDG-DYell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.